ef1j/Art1/README.md

 Some issues:

 The legacy `art1.f` program does not initialize the AR1 and AR2 arrays.
-This can lead to unprintable characters in the arrays and misprints when the commands in the initializing card skip columns (on a modern computer, at least.)
+This can lead to unprintable characters and misprints when the initializing card commands skip columns (on a modern computer, at least.)
 A modified version of the Art1 program `art21.f` includes code to initialize each array to space characters.
+It involves some FORTRAN variable type orthodontics.

 ## ACKNOWLEDGMENTS